 Check-in to your hotel this evening in dynamic, down-to-earth Dublin.

-Meet up with your Tour Manager and fellow travellers and discover Dublin’s fascinating heritage.
-Your Tour Manager will show you Trinity college, the 120m high Monument of Light, Parnell Square and St Stephen’s Green, once the site of Dublin’s public floggings and hangings.
+Meet up with your Trip Manager and fellow travellers and discover Dublin’s fascinating heritage.
+Your Trip Manager will show you Trinity college, the 120m high Monument of Light, Parnell Square and St Stephen’s Green, once the site of Dublin’s public floggings and hangings.

 Afterwards, make the most of the night and head to the cultural hot spot of Temple Bar, where pubs, bars and cafes spill out onto cobbled lanes.